Azure/api-management-self-hosted-gateway/README.md

 helm inspect all azure-apim-gateway/azure-api-management-gateway
 ```

+## Community presentations and demonstrations

+Introduction and demonstration with AKS by Houssem Dellai: https://youtu.be/JsZ1iNx5iOU.

 ## License

 Azure API Management Self-Hosted Gateway license is available [here](gateway-license.md).
 This repo is licensed under a different license that can be viewed [here](LICENSE).